-The buffet here is a large salad bar with loads of choice, plus you have cold cuts, cheeses breads and crackers.
+The buffet here is a large salad bar with loads of choice, plus you have cold cuts, cheeses bread, and crackers.
 There is a coffee machine, canned soft drinks plus premium spirits, local wines, champagne, and bottled beers.

 2. American Airlines Admirals Club in Terminal B, Airside